nexusstar/SoftUni/Cplusplus/week_five/README.md

 _If there's a pointer at some point you must call `delete`_

-* What hapens if someone copies it?
+* What happens if someone copies it?
 * What happens if the local variable (the pointer) goes out of scope early?

 ## Rule of three